roman-milk/roman-milk.github.io/surrounded.md

  "Katie, you have no elegance.
 You should take a few lessons from me.
 See how it's done."
 Michelle asked.

  "Bitch, I don't need to learn any of your stupid moves, like your dumb wine trick."
 Katie stated.
-Report_Story #6